-"volved) to imagine themselves betrayed, and their interests abandoned to the rage and malice of an irreconcileable enemy, whom, for your sake, they have

-"dared to provoke.
-Beware, (and at these words he laid

-" bis hand on his fword) beware, left defpair cause them to seek fasety by some other means, than by adhering entercourse with him.
-The lords concurred in the same ordinance.
+part, they were freed from all obligations to allegiance, C HAP. and must settle the nation, without consutling any longer fo misguided a prince c.
+Cromwel, after giving an ample character of the valour, good affections, and godliness of the army, subjoined, that it was expected the parliament should guide and defend the kingdom by their own power and refolutions, and not accustom the people any longer to expect fafety and government from an obstinate man, whose heart God had hardened; that those, who, at the expence of their blood, had hitherto defended the parliament from fo many dangers, would still continue, with fidelity and courage, to protect them against all opposition, in this vigorous measure. " Teach them " not," added he, " by your neglecting your own fafety and that of the kingdom (in which theirs too is in-" volved) to imagine themselves betrayed, and their " interests abandoned to the rage and malice of an irre-" concileable enemy, whom, for your fake, they have " dared to provoke.
+Beware, (and at these words he laid 66 his hand on his fword,) beware, lest despair cause them 66 to feek fafety by fome other means, than by adhering 66 to you, who know not how to confult your own fafetyd."
 Such arguments prevailed; though ninety-one members had still the courage to oppose.
-It was voted, that no 15th Jan. more addresses be made to the king, nor any letters or messages be received from him; and that it be treason for any one, without leave of the two houses, to have any c Cl.
-Walker, p.
-70. p.
-965, 967.
+It was voted, that no 15th Jane more addresses be made to the king, nor any letters or messages be received from him; and that it be treason for any one, without leave of the two houses, to have any intercourse with him.
+The lords concurred in the same ordinance e.

-By this vote of non-addresses, for so it was called, the king was, in reality, dethroned, and the whole constitution formally overthrown.
+By this vote of non-addresses, so it was called, the king was, in reality, dethroned, and the whole constitution formally overthrown.
 So violent a measure was supported by a declaration of the commons no less violent.